 Genetics can influence our cardiovascular health in several ways:

-- Polymorphisms, i.e. genetic variations that increase or decrease the risk of cardiovascular disease, exist in the general population.
-These variations do not cause disease on their own, but can increase the likelihood of a cardiovascular event when combined with other risk factors.
+• In the general population there are polymorphisms, that is, genetic variations that increase or decrease the risk of cardiovascular disease.
+These variations do not cause disease by themselves, but can increase the probability of suffering a cardiovascular event when combined with other risk factors.

-- There are inherited cardiovascular diseases, which develop due to mutations in specific genes.
+• There are hereditary cardiovascular diseases, which develop due to mutations in specific genes.

 Genetically based cardiovascular diseases: Congenital heart disease

-The congenitalheart diseases are structural alterations affecting the heart or large arterial vessels caused by defects in the formation of the cardiovascular system during the embryonic period.
-Considering the many different types of heart disease, it is estimated that they affect approximately 1% of live newborns.
+The congenital heart disease are structural alterations affecting the heart or large arterial vessels caused by defects in the formation of the cardiovascular system during the embryonic period.
+Considering the multiple types of existing heart disease, it is estimated that they affect approximately 1% of live newborns.

 Although most of them have a multifactorial cause, there are multiple genetically determined heart diseases, usually caused by pathological mutations in a single gene.
 Taken together, they are common diseases, affecting as many as 1 in 400 people in the general population.

-A correct diagnosis requires a multidisciplinary approach, in which cardiologists work with clinical geneticists to find the pathological variants that cause them.
+In order to make a correct diagnosis, a multidisciplinary approach is necessary, in which cardiologists work with clinical geneticists to find the pathological variants that cause them.